arhat-dev/dukkha/docs/tasks.md

   # task hooks
   hook:
     before:
-    # use the default shell to run commands
+    # use the embedded shell to run commands
     - shell: |-
         echo "foo"